vercel/modelfusion/examples/speech-streaming-vite-react-fastify/README.md

 ## Usage

-1. Create `.env.local` file with the following content:
+1. Create `.env` file with the following content:

    ```
    OPENAI_API_KEY="YOUR_OPENAI_API_KEY"